 “I just wanted to say thank you for being such great parents,” the man said, smiling and then walking away.

-I turned back and looked at JB, who is now playing with and gazing in awe at Daniel Tiger.
+I turned back and looked at JB, who was now playing with and gazing in awe at Daniel Tiger.
 Tears started flowing down my cheeks, and I smiled.
 This was just another moment of reassurance made possible by Fred Rogers.

 Like most children in the 80s, I grew up watching Mister Rogers’ Neighborhood every day.
 I learned how people make crayons, music can express feelings, and it’s okay to make mistakes.
 (I genuinely believe the episode where he shows the book with a typo in it instilled in me my love for proofreading!)